chipmuenk/pyfda/docs/source/manual/input_fixpoint_specs.rst

 makes the format of input and output word identical.
 Depending on the fixpoint filter, other formats (coefficients, accumulator) can be set as well.

+In general, **Ovfl.** combo boxes determine overflow behaviour (Two's complement wrap around or saturation), **Quant.** combo boxes select quantization behaviour between rounding, truncation ("floor") or round-towards-zero ("fix").
+These methods may not all be implemented for each fixpoint filter.
+Truncation is easiest to implement but has an average bias of -1/2 LSB, in contrast, rounding has no bias but requires an additional adder.
+Only rounding-towards-zero guarantees that the magnitude of the rounded number is not larger than the input, thus preventing limit cycles in recursive filters.

 .. _fig_input_fixpoint:

 .. figure:: ../img/pyfda_input_fixpoint.png